 Every day, children have the opportunity to earn a ‘merit’ or ‘house point’ for a wide range of actions.
 These include;

 - Demonstrating any one of our values

 - Modelling any part of our school vision

 - Going ‘above and beyond’ what might normally be expected

 - Demonstrating a growth mindset towards their work

 - Effort, perseverance and resilience

 When a child earns a merit, they add this to the tally chart for their House which is kept in their classroom.
 The House Captains visit each class at the end of the week to count up how many merits have been earned by their House during the week.
 The totals are announced in Collective Worship each Friday.
 At the end of the year, the House with the most merits overall is awarded the House Cup.

 A further focus for the House system is to develop the children’s skills of collaboration.
 We focus strongly on working together as a team, supporting and challenging each other, in friendship, to be the best we can be.
 We aim to develop the ethos of working together for the greater good and for rewards earned, to instil a sense of achievement in the individual child and also a sense of pride in contributing towards their House’s overall achievement.

-Each House has a special House Day each year (on or near the House Hero’s birthday).
+Each House has a special House Day each year.
 All children learn about the House Hero on that day, and the children in that House organise an activity to raise money for the charity chosen by children for that year.